Your booking is safe with Virgin Holidays

 Metro Grill restaurant (lunch and dinner weekdays only) and bar.
 Library lounge.
 Complimentary Continental breakfast served daily.
 Rooftop terrace bar (in summer, weather permitting).
 Free WiFi Internet access throughout the hotel.
 Room service*.
 Exercise room.

-One person must be aged 21 years and over in each room.
+One person must be aged 21 years and over in each room at check-in.

 This is a 100% non-smoking hotel.